Introduction to Python

 We see that the print

-has been executed, but it is not what we wanted, this is because when the file modulo3.py
+has been executed, but that's not what we wanted.
+This is because when the file is named modulo3.py

-But what if we want to run introduction_python/main.py
+But what if we want to run introduccion_python/main.py

 as a script?